The US travel ban on Cuba has been in effect for nearly five decades.

-Evening is free to enjoy the beach, hotel amenities, and the lively streets of Trinidad.
+Evening is free to enjoy the hotel amenities, and the lively streets of Cienfuegos.
 How about live Cuban popular music on steps of Casa de la Música– a great opportunity to dance with Cubans and your tour companions.

 Day 6.
 Friday 20 October 2017.
 Trinidad- Havana

 Lunch at El Aljibe restaurant over arrival (optional)

 Afternoon: visit to CENESEX (Centro Nacional de Educación Sexual / National Center for Sexual Education) for a meeting with Dra.
 Ada C. Alfonso.

 This organization and its founder Mariela Castro Espín campaign for equality and dignity for lesbians, gays, transsexuals and transgendered people.
 In particular CENESEX leads in the areas of HIV/AIDS awareness and support services, and gender and sexuality counseling.